-The Earth Machine is simple to use, durable and rodent resistant.
+The Earth Machine is simple to use, durable, and rodent resistant.
 It has an aerated base, locking lid, and locking harvest door.
-Dimensions are 33" in diameter, 33" high and 10.5 cubic foot volume.
+Dimensions are 33 inches in diameter, 33 inches high, and 10.5 cubic foot volume.

 Compost is decomposed organic material such as yard waste and kitchen scraps.
-In nature, decomposition of organic material is accomplished by microorganisms (bacteria, molds, fungi), earthworms and insects.
-Composting provides the ideal conditions that speed up the natural processes.
-Compost can be used as a soil amendment to improve soil texture and nutrient content, or as a substitute for chemical fertilizers.
+In nature, the decomposition of organic material is accomplished by microorganisms (bacteria, molds, fungi), earthworms, and insects.
+Composting provides the ideal conditions that speed up natural processes.
+Compost can be used as a soil amendment to improve soil texture and nutrient content, or as a substitute for chemical fertilizers

-Organic waste is too valuable to trash!
-Disposal of organic waste can be costly.
+Organic waste is too valuable to trash.
+The disposal of organic waste can be costly.

-Leaves, yard trimmings, kitchen scraps and soiled paper make up nearly half of all household wastes.
-In addition to being costly, disposal of organic material causes problems at landfills and incinerators.
+Leaves, yard trimmings, kitchen scraps, and soiled paper make up nearly half of all household waste.
+In addition to being costly, the disposal of organic material causes problems at landfills and incinerators.
 This material is actually a valuable resource which, through composting, can easily be converted to nutrient-rich humus and used to dramatically improve soil quality.
 Composting is a simple process available to everyone, with or without a backyard.

 - Add three parts "browns"…

 Fall leaves, straw, saltmarsh hay, shredded paper and cardboard (newspaper, paper towels, paper plates, paper bags) chipped brush, sawdust, pine needles (pine needles shouldn't make up more than 10% of total material in pile … and one part "greens" grass clippings, weeds (not laden with seeds) vegetable and fruit wastes, seaweed, eggshells, coffee grounds and filters, tea bags, manure (horse, cow, rabbit, chicken, goat, gerbil, etc)